jgreathouse9/FDIDTutorial/Vignette.md

 ```
 Strictly speaking, you don't need to import ```matplotlib```, I only do so because I am customizing my own graphics.
 ## Model Primitives
 Before I continue, I introduce potential outcomes.
-The basic problem of causal inference however is that time moves forward-- we cannot go into the past and see how Hong Kong or Hubei's GDP would have evolved absent their respective interventions.
-Thus, we observe $y_{jt} = d_{jt} y_{jt}^1 + (1 - d_{jt}) y_{jt}^0$ where $d \in \[0,1\]$ is a dummy variable indicating treatment otr coltrol status.
-Here, we have units indexed to $j$ across $t \in \left(1, T\right) \cap \mathbb{N}$ time periods, where $T_0$ is the point the intervention begins at.
-Here, $j=0$ is our treated unit, leaving us with $1 \ldots N$ control units. $y_{jt}^1$ and $y_{jt}^0$ respectively are the outcomes we would observe if a given unit $j$ is treated at time $t$.
-However for Hong Kong and Hubei, we never observe $y_{jt}^0$ while $t \ge T_0$, we only observe its outcomes under treatment or not while $t< T_0$.
+The basic problem of causal inference is that time moves forward-- we cannot go into the past and see how Hong Kong or Hubei's GDPs would have evolved absent their respective interventions.
+Thus, we observe $y_{jt} = d_{jt} y_{jt}^1 + (1 - d_{jt}) y_{jt}^0$ where $d \in \[0,1\]$ is a dummy variable indicating treatment or control status.
+Here, we have units $j \in \mathcal{N}$ across $t \in \left(1, T\right) \cap \mathbb{N}$ time periods, where $T_0$ is the point the intervention begins at.
+Here, $j=0$ is our treated unit, leaving us with $1 \ldots N$ control units, denoted as set $\mathcal{N}\_{0}$. $y_{jt}^1$ and $y_{jt}^0$ respectively are the outcomes we would observe under treatment or not.
+However, we never observe $y_{jt}^0$ while $t \ge T_0$, we only observe a unit's outcomes under treatment or not.
+This means that we must model the counterfactual, or the outcomes we would observe but for the intervention, under certain assumptions.

 Fundamentally, the DID estimator is valid based on the parallel trends assumption.
 The classic parallel trends assumption posits the post-intervention trend of our treated unit would be parallel to the average of the control group $\mathcal{N}_0$ absent the intervention.
 Practically speaking, this has a few implications: firstly, no heterogeneous treatment effects.
 Parallel trends posits that the average, and the average only, of our controls is a sufficient proxy for our coutnerfactual Hong Kong or Hubei.
-As a corollary, this means that all of our control units are actually similar enough to Hong Kong on observed and unobserved factors to serve as proxy counterfactual.
-In other words, this means we ideally would have no outliers or units that are too different from either treated unit.
-However in practive, this is rarely the case.
-There are 195 national economies in the world and many other cities in China; presumably, most of them would not be sufficient comparison units for Hong Kong or Hubei.
-However, parallel trends is precisely that: an assumption that we make.
-We cannot demonstrate it to be true, only give a better argument for it.
+As a corollary, this means that all of our control units are actually similar enough to our treated unit on observed and unobserved factors to serve as proxy counterfactual.
+This means we ideally would have no outliers or units that are too different from either treated unit, since we know as matter of course that large values relative to other units may inflate the average.
+However in practice, standard parallel trends is unlikely  to hold.
+There are 195 national economies in the world and many other cities in China that may be used as comparison units; presumably, most of them would not be sufficient comparison units for Hong Kong or Hubei.
 <p align="center">
   <img src="HubeivsAverage.png" alt="Alt Text" width="50%">
 </p>
 For example, consider the plot above.
 Here, we plot the trends of Hubei versus the other 30 control untis.
 The trends actually do appear pretty similar for the first few years.
-Howwever Hubei's economy grows consistently at a quicker rate, especially after the year 2017.
-So, it may not be the case that the average of the other controls are all suitable control units for Hubei.
+However Hubei's economy grows consistently at a quicker rate, especially after the year 2017, and its trend is always above that of the average of controls.
+So, parallel trends likely does not hold for Hubei.
-## Introducing Forward Selection
-Hence, it's useful to have an algorithm which can formally select the optimal set of control units for a given treated unit.

 Filtering out 'bad' control units is one way to make the parallel trends assumption more plausible.
-Here, we use the forward selection method.
-In FDID, we take the full pool of control units outcomes for $t< T_0$ and iteratively use each control unit to predict, via OLS, the pre-intervenion outcomes of the treated unit.
-We then store the model which has the highest $R^2$ statistic.
-For example, say our treated unit is Washington DC and we have Los Angeles, New York City, Chicago, and Miami as controls.
-If Los Angeles has the higest $R^2$, we store Los Angeles as the first selected unit.
-Then, we predict the pre-intervention outcomes for the treated unit using Los Angeles, looping through the other unselected control units.
-If the model that has NYC and Los Angeles has the highest $R^2$, we then add NYC to the selected pool.
-Then, we estimate DID with these two control units, and calculate its $R^2$ statistic.
-And so on, until we estimate the sum of $1 \ldots N$ models.
-After we've done so, we then keep whichever selected DID model that has the highest $R^2$ statistic.
-Intuitively, this is an improvement over the standard average: if the average of all controls does not provide a good approximation for our treated unit, then using some subset of the controls must perform _at least_ as well.
-The final pool of control units, termed $\hat{\mathcal U}$ in the Forward DID paper, is the final control group that we use.
-Now that we have the basics out of the way, we can finally go over the actual Python class.
+And in the spirit of doing so, analysts traditionally do not include all possible control units, even if they could.
+Even after making high level decisions about their sample (e.g., only include cities in the state of Texas), researchers in business and academia typically make even more design decisions about which control units to include.
+Do we, for example, include only cities or countries over a certain population threshold?
+What about countries that are similar in income?
+What would it mean empirically for countries to be similar in income?
+Since different experts will have different criteria for many of these things, and since choosing a control group is vital for accurate counterfactual predictions, the control group we use for analysis directly affects the outcomes that we get.
+Hence, it's useful to have an algorithm which can formally select the optimal set of control units for a given treated unit, one that is computationally inexpensive and simple to use.
 # Forward Selection Differences in Differences
 ## The Class Inputs
 Here are the inputs the user may specify.